Patwon Ki Haveli

 About Patwon Ki Haveli

-Patwon Ki Haveli is considered one of the most important heritage buildings in Jaisalmer.
-The haveli complex was built by a wealthy merchant family who were known for their trading business.
+Patwon Ki Haveli is one of the well known heritage buildings in Jaisalmer.
+It was built by a wealthy merchant family involved in trade across the region.

-The detailed carvings and decorative elements show the wealth and artistic taste of the merchant community during that period.
+The buildings have fine carvings and small decorative details.
+These show the wealth and taste of the merchant community during that time.
+The stone work still holds its shape and pattern.

 Detailed Information